Gerry Brownlee

+Gerard Anthony Brownlee (born 4 February 1956) is a New Zealand politician who has served as the 32nd speaker of the New Zealand House of Representatives since 2023.
+He was first elected as a member of the New Zealand House of Representatives for Ilam in 1996, representing the National Party.
+He became a list MP in 2020.

-Gerard Anthony Brownlee (born 4 February 1956) is a New Zealand politician of the New Zealand National Party.
-He has been a Member of Parliament since 1996, was Leader of the House, Minister for Canterbury Earthquake Recovery and Minister of Foreign Affairs in the Fifth National Government, and served as his party's deputy leader from November 2003 until November 2006, and again from July until November 2020.
+Brownlee was a senior member of the Fifth National Government, serving as Leader of the House, Minister for Canterbury Earthquake Recovery and Minister of Foreign Affairs.
+He was twice deputy leader of the National Party, first from November 2003 until November 2006 and again from July until November 2020.
+As the longest continuously serving member of Parliament, Brownlee became Father of the House in October 2022.

-He was born and grew up in Christchurch where he worked as a teacher before being elected to Parliament at the 1996 general election as the MP for Ilam.
-He held that electorate until the 2020 general election, when he was elected as a list MP.
-In October 2022, Brownlee, became Father of the House, having served continuously in the House of Representatives since the 1996 general election.

 Early life and family

-Brownlee was born in Christchurch to Leo (a saw miller, who died in 1989) and Mary Brownlee.
+Brownlee was born in Christchurch to Leo (a sawmiller, who died in 1989) and Mary Brownlee.
 He is the eldest of five children.
 His uncle, Mark Brownlee, represented New Zealand in rowing at the Summer Olympic Games in 1964 and 1968, and his cousin Scott Brownlee (Mark's son), represented New Zealand in rowing at the Olympics in 1992, 1996, and 2000.

 A Roman Catholic, he attended St Bede's College where he twice failed to gain University Entrance.
 After leaving high school, he worked in his family's timber business and received training in carpentry.
 After qualifying as a builder, he retrained as a teacher and taught woodwork, technical drawing and Māori, over a period of twelve years, at Ellesmere College, and at his alma mater, St Bede's.

+Early political career

+In the 1989 local elections, Brownlee stood in the Riccarton ward of Christchurch City Council for a seat on the Riccarton–Wigram community board as part of the Christchurch Action ticket formed by Margaret Murray.
+Of fourteen candidates, he came second and was thus declared elected as one of the three board members for Riccarton.
 He stood as a candidate for the Canterbury Regional Council in 1992 on the Citizens' Association ticket, but was unsuccessful.